jdahlin/gml/README.md

 }
 ```

-For more examples, see the [examples folder](https://github.com/jdahlin/gml/blob/master/examples/)
+For more examples, see the [examples folder](https://github.com/jdahlin/gml/blob/master/examples/).

 # Syntax

 ## Creating objects

-Creating a new toplevel object you just use the type name
+Creating a new toplevel object you just use the type name:

 ```javascript
 GtkWindow
 ```

-You can also specify a new type without any properties
+You can also specify a new type without any properties:

 ```javascript
 GtkWindow {}